Why It’s Important to Share the Woman You Used to Be

 If you want something fun to bring up in a conversation this week, ask someone, “Who were you before?”
 Since implementing that question, I have discovered a refugee from Colombia, a former CEO who now has six children, a former journalist, a former street punk who used to proudly don a red Mohawk, a former river raft guide, and a Crossfit champion.
 Not one of these would I have ever guessed by looking at them or even knowing them on a surface level.

-You will be delighted and intrigued by the answer you receive when you ask a woman about the time before her current role and she will most likely be delighted to be asked about something other than sleep schedules and sippy cups.
-It will help you to not box that person in whom you think you know so well, and it will remind you to not box yourself in either!
+You will be delighted and intrigued by the answer you receive when you ask a woman about the time before her current role.
+She will most likely be delighted to be asked about something other than sleep schedules and sippy cups.
+It will help you not to box that person whom you think you know so well, and it will remind you not to box yourself in either!
 There’s a lot to learn about the woman you used to be.

-Each of us have exerted grit and experienced grace throughout our lives.
-It’s our joy as women to share those moments with one another—reminding ourselves of who we are, what we’ve accomplished, and memories we hold dear.
+Each of us has exerted grit and experienced grace throughout our lives.
+It’s our joy as women to share those moments with one another—reminding ourselves of who we are, what we’ve accomplished, and the memories we hold dear.

 Click to read this one now.